Subscribe to our newsletter

 But as Filipinos wait for this plan to roll out, it comes to question whether or not the quality of the country’s local tech talent pool is in definite need of help.

-In an email interview with Jay Pegarido, Sansan Global’s country manager for the Philippines, he said that Filipino tech professionals demonstrate a “high level of creativity and problem solving ability.”
+In an email interview with Jay Pegarido, country manager and director at Sansan Global Development Center Inc., he said that Filipino tech professionals demonstrate a “high level of creativity and problem solving ability.”

 Pegarido also said that Fiilipino tech talents’ proficiency in the English language gives them an upper hand when it comes working with international teams.